z357412526/mousestyles/doc/source/report/behavior.rst

 Data Collection:
 ----------------

-The data we have: - the observations of location for each mice, (x, y,
+The data we have:

+- the observations of location for each mice, $(x, y, t)$ with $t$ small.
-t) with t small. - the aggregated time binned features about each event and its intensity.
+- the aggregated time binned features about each event and its intensity.

-The data we need: - the observation of consumption size and moving distance with each event.
+The data we need:

+- the observation of consumption size and moving distance with each event.

 Exploratory Analysis
 --------------------